The Land Unknown

-The Land Unknown is a 1957 science fiction CinemaScope adventure film about a naval expedition trapped in an Antarctic jungle.
+The Land Unknown is a 1957 American science fiction CinemaScope adventure film about a naval expedition trapped in an Antarctic jungle.
 The story was allegedly inspired by the discovery of unusually warm water in Antarctica in 1947.
 It stars Jock Mahoney and Shirley Patterson and was directed by Virgil W. Vogel.
 The film's low-budget special effects include men in dinosaur suits, puppets and monitor lizards standing in for dinosaurs.

 Plot

 Commander Harold Roberts is leading an expedition into Antarctica for the United States Navy to study waters which are unexpectedly warm for a place so close to the South Pole.
 The other expedition members are helicopter pilot Lt.
 Jack Carmen, machinist Steve Miller, and reporter Maggie Hathaway.
 As their helicopter approaches the area of study, they are called back to their ship via radio because of an unexpected storm approaching.
 Too low on fuel to fly around the storm, they fly into a foggy but calm break in it.
 With visibility inhibited, they collide with a pterosaur, bending the rotor control rod and tearing off the antennae.
 Unable to stay in the air, they descend and land well below sea-level in a warm volcanic crater.
 Inside, they discover a steamy tropical jungle with living dinosaurs and giant carnivorous plants.
 Even search planes passing directly overhead cannot pick up their radio calls, and when they try to straighten the bent rod, it breaks.
 They are trapped.

 As the crew split up to scout the area, Maggie is abducted by Dr. Carl Hunter, the lone survivor of a plane crash from a 1947 expedition.
 He has survived by blowing a conch that drives off the animals and by raiding their nests.
 Having morally regressed over his decade of isolation, he intends to keep Maggie as a sexual plaything.
 Seeing Hunter's footprints near Maggie's last known location, Harold, Jack, and Steve track him to his cave and hold him at bay with their guns.
 Hunter offers the remains of his airplane to repair the helicopter, but only if the crew agree to leave Maggie with him.
 The crew refuses, intending to locate the wreck by themselves.
 They know that after 25 days their ship will have to leave before the Antarctic winter sets in, so Maggie offers to sacrifice herself and stay with Hunter.
 Harold refuses, and kisses her.